Simple Safety Risk Register Template

-A risk register should be incorporated at the beginning stages of a project planning process.
+You should incorporate a risk register at the beginning stages of the project planning process.
 When updated regularly and shared with team members, a risk register serves as a useful tool to manage and reduce the risks associated with any given project.

-- Ensuring communication with key stakeholders and senior management, should risks come into effect
+- Ensure communication with key stakeholders and senior management, should risks come into effect

-- Identifying mitigation actions required to solve a risk or its impact
+- Identify mitigation actions required to solve a risk or its impact

-- Forecasting and preparing a strategy for inevitable risks
+- Forecast and preparing a strategy for inevitable risks

-- Flagging unidentified risks through open communication and input from team members
+- Flag unidentified risks through open communication and input from team members

-- Instigating actions to reduce probability and potential impact
+- Instigate actions to reduce probability and potential impact

-Although risk register templates are extremely useful for project owners as they work to identify risks and combat them, there are some downfalls in preplanning for risks in such a meticulous way.
-Sometimes, this can lead to ritualistic decision making and give a false illusion of control over situations.
+Although risk register templates are extremely useful for project owners as they work to identify risks and combat them, there are some downfalls in preplanning for risks so meticulously.
+Sometimes, doing so can lead to ritualistic decision making and give a false illusion of control over situations.
 However, not all risks can be foreseen, which can lead to a fallacy of concreteness in project plans.
 Keep an open mind to ensure these downfalls don’t plague your projects, even as you begin to identify and solve risks before they arise.

 Tips For Creating a Risk Register Template